shuence/WiseVision/README.md

-# 🌟 Wise Vision - Empowering Accessibility for the Visually Impaired 🌟
+# 🌟 Wise Vision - Empowering Accessibility for the Visually Impaired!

 ## Introduction